See the extensive list of instruments in the New Zealand School of Music’s collection.

 Two complete Indonesian gamelan ensembles: Gamelan Padhang Moncar (Javanese) and Gamelan Taniwha Jaya (Balinese).

-Various instruments from the Asia-Pacific region and acquired over the past thirty years through former Victoria University of Wellington ethnomusicologist Allan Thomas and composer Jack Body.
+Various instruments from the Asia-Pacific region have been acquired over the past thirty years through current and former Victoria University of Wellington staff.
 These include instruments from China, Japan, Indonesia, the Philippines (including a kulintang ensemble), Thailand (including a piphat ensemble), India, Papua New Guinea, Vanuatu, Polynesia (objects from Fiji/Tonga, Hawaii, Tokelau), and other areas.
 More recently the collection has been augmented with Cook Island drums (pa'u [pahu]) and North Indian drums (tabla and bayan).

 Taonga Pūoro collection